Developing skills through career workshop sessions

 Sport Analytics and Technologies MSc graduate, Lindsay has written about the employability and career opportunities Loughborough University London offers in this blog.

-Though I enjoyed all opportunities Loughborough University London offered me, the career workshops and activities organised by the Employability Team (e.g. Nadine Lewis, the Careers Consultant) has provided me with fantastic prospects to develop my skills and prepare my applications for future jobs.
+Though I enjoyed all opportunities Loughborough University London offered me, the career workshops and activities organised by the Employability Team has provided me with fantastic prospects to develop my skills and prepare me for future employment.

 Loughborough University London students can have one-to-one appointments with the Careers Consultants, Laura and Nadine.
 Their services include career advice, quick consultations and interview coaching (e.g. mock interviews), and all you have to do is book an appointment on TARGETconnect or you can visit the Student Support desk on the second floor or email the London Employability team.
 If you are looking for an intensive, beneficial and private support session from professional career consultants, this is the highly suitable and has really helped me.

 The career breakfast sessions are an opportunity to share experiences and learn from fellow students.
 We covered various topics, including job applications, covering letters, CV guidance and career development.
 As an international student, it was extremely helpful to learn more about the UK job market and find out more about other students’ experiences.
 If you are an international student who is interested in obtaining a future career in the UK after your master’s programme, the breakfast sessions will help you build a perfect CV, covering letter and an application that fits in with the UK standards!
 It is also a great place to meet other students, build relationships and network.